-A mass shooting shocked this Kansas town.
+A mass shooting shocked this small town.
 Now it's using a cutting-edge plan to prevent another.

 Palarea, a forensic psychologist based in Washington, D.C., is a leading practitioner of threat assessment, an emerging field in which mental health and law enforcement experts work together to identify and deter individuals who may be poised to commit violent attacks.
 At his invitation, I'd come to this rural, heavily Mennonite region about 30 miles north of Wichita to observe him train an unprecedented group: Virtually every person in the room was connected to the events of February 25, 2016, when a disturbed employee at the lawnmower plant in nearby Hesston went on a rampage, killing three people and wounding 14 others.

 In today's era of active-shooter drills, leaders here in Harvey County didn't want to focus just on how to respond in the event of another attack; they wanted to understand what led to the rampage and do what they could to ensure that another one, however unlikely, wouldn't occur.
 They had learned about Palarea's work after reading a 2015 story I wrote about an innovative strategy to prevent mass shootings and flew him in to teach them the fundamentals of threat assessment.
-For more than two decades, Palarea has been part of threat assessment teams for the military, federal agencies, colleges, and corporations.
-When consulting in these various settings, he told me, he's always emphasized the same theme: "You need to worry about this happening here."
+Palarea has been in the threat assessment field for more than two decades, consulting with teams for the military, federal agencies, colleges, and corporations.
+When working in these various settings, he told me, he's always emphasized the same theme: "You need to worry about this happening here."
 But the theme in Harvey County was new: "Let's heal from this and make sure it doesn't happen again."

 I'd also come to Kansas to gain a deeper sense of the impact from the mass shooting, long after the news cameras were gone and the rest of America had moved on.
 Though the experience was still raw for many at the training, participants also expressed a sense of empowerment, in part because threat assessment defies the conventional wisdom that nothing can really be done to prevent mass shootings.
 "As a clinician, when you are confronted with the fact that there might be harm or danger, it's isolating," Karla Roth, a mental health counselor, told me.
 "To know that you can work together and not be alone in it—that's hopeful."